goatfishplays/chabotHack2024/README.md

 ## File descriptions
 #### runner.py
-Runs a command line interface version of the chore tracker Allows the user to view and edit Lists and Nodes.
+Runs a command line interface version of the chore tracker.

+Allows the user to view and edit Lists and Nodes.
 Adding and removing Nodes from Lists

 #### App Homepage.png
 A Figma Mockup of the homepage on Android.

 Icons created by Hidemaru - Flaticon

 #### NodesList - Folder